-I am an organizational and comparative historical sociologist studying risk and social change.
-I am interested in how actors construct perceptions of the future, how those perceptions shape actions in the present, and how this work of anticipation influences macro-level social change.
-My current research draws on observations of disaster risk managers in New York City as they planned for hurricanes, cyber-attacks, disease pandemics and nuclear terrorism, among other future dangers.
-In earlier, historical work I investigated the conditions under which agents of the state alternately encouraged, accommodated, or intervened in lynch mob violence in the post-Reconstruction U.S. South.
-My primary methods are ethnography and archival research.
-My work contributes to the literatures on organizations and work, social movements, and science, knowledge and technology.
+Ryan Hagen is an organizational and comparative historical sociologist studying risk and social change.
+His research examines how actors construct perceptions of the future, how those perceptions shape actions in the present, and how this work of anticipation influences macro-level social change.
+His dissertation is a study of risk construction and the institutional production of stability in a Global City.
+The project is based on extensive ethnographic fieldwork among disaster risk managers in New York City as they planned for hurricanes, cyber-attacks, disease pandemics and nuclear terrorism, among other future dangers.
+In earlier, historical work he investigated the conditions under which agents of the state alternately encouraged, accommodated, or intervened in lynch mob violence in the post-Reconstruction U.S. South.
+In the fall of 2019, having successfully defended his dissertation, he will join Columbia's Sociology department as a Postdoctoral Fellow.

 M.Phil Sociology, Columbia University, May 2014